rebeling/anchorman/README.rst

 Welcome to Anchorman
 ====================

 Turn your text into hypertext_.
-With anchorman you can markup terms, create anchors, links, annotate abbreviations or just highlight specific elements in text.
+Annotate terms as html-tags or just highlight them in text.

 .. _hypertext: http://en.wikipedia.org/wiki/Hypertext